Tests Comparing ThermaPANEL to PEX with Aluminum Plates

 Solar Heating a pool while cooling the pavers

 Pedestal mounted pavers can get very hot because they are decoupled from the substrate.
-The sun's energy collects in the pavers and the surfaces can exceed 185 degrees F on a hot summer day.
+The sun’s energy collects in the pavers and the surfaces can exceed 185 degrees F on a hot summer day.
 The ThermaPANEL system can perform as an invisible solar collector simply by connecting the system to a heat exchanger that can transfer the energy into a solar storage tank or swimming pool.
 When installed around a pool, the system will cool the pavers as the energy is transferred to the pool water thus reducing the urban heat island effect.
 It is a perfect symbiotic relationship.
 In the winter, the pool heater can be used to snowmelt the patio.
-Residual heat in the pavers can heat the pools through the night.
+The residual heat in the pavers can heat the pools through the night.

-Gateway Canyons Resort
+Gateway Canyons Resort – Gateway, CO

 Wood and Composite Decks